 - Remove tofu from marinade, shaking off excess.
-Dab a little dry with paper towel, if you like.
+Dab a little dry with paper towels, if you like.

-- Repeat with remaining tofu/cornstarch.
+- Repeat with remaining tofu and cornstarch.
 Ensure excess cornstarch is shaken off (I like to put them in a sieve to remove excess).

-- In a large non stick pan on medium low heat (working in about 2 batches), add half of olive oil (1 tablespoon) and add half of tofu.
+- In a large non-stick frying pan over medium-low heat (working in about 2 batches), add half of olive oil (1 tablespoon) and add half of tofu.

 - Cook tofu on all sides, turning as necessary, until golden brown and crispy.
 Remove from pan and lay on a baking rack or plate while preparing second batch.